‘The Brady Bunch’ Stars Reunite For Dinner In NYC, But Fans Want To Know Where Jan Is

 But when the cast reconvened later for dinner at a New York City restaurant, fans couldn’t help but notice that Plumb, who played middle sister Jan Brady on the show, was missing.

 Maureen McCormick posted the snap of the cast dining at a very Brady dinner at Loi Estiatorio in Manhattan.
-The Brady Bunch star noted that it’s one of her favorite restaurants in New York City and she even gave a shout out to the chef, Maria Loi.
+The Brady Bunch star noted that it’s one of her favorite restaurants in New York City and she even gave a shout-out to the chef, Maria Loi.

 While famous friends such as Elizabeth Perkins and Donny Osmond liked the post, other Instagram fans hit the comments section to ask why Plumb was missing from the group outing.